LukeDowell/flash-chords/README.md

 `B#dim` in the key of `C# major`, I end up getting the notes of `Cnatural, D# and F#`.
 This is because my "normalization" code is divorced from the code that then translates those normalized notes into a key-aware context, and thus doesn't know how to handle things like B#.
 I'm guessing it's a safe bet to assume that Fb will provide similar issues.

+Maybe the solution is treat B# and Fb as normal values for a normalized keyboard?
+It doesn't sound great when I type it out, especially since with the Fb it breaks the promise that all naturalized notes can only be sharps.

+Ah crap, in my debugging of this particular problem, I discovered that keys CAN have mixed accidentals.
+I'm not sure if this will actually break anything, I just know I have made that assumption even prior to writing the above block of code.

+Double crap, also just came across my first double sharp.
+These minor keys get weird.
+Kind of seems tangentially related to my current issue actually since I really doubt that the addition of double sharp will matter too much.
+How can I calculate whether or not a note is symantically similar to another note?
+In the `B#dim` case, B# is going to be semantically similar to C, and if that is the case, I should leave it alone.